aaroncouch/developerweek_2020_workshop/README.md

 #### Creating an Inbound Network Policy to Restrict Access to Grafana

-Before create our next workload let's first create an inbound rule to restrict access to Grafana to our local IP address.
+Before we create our next workload let's first create an inbound rule to restrict access to Grafana to our local IP address.

 From our workload's `Overview` page we should also see a page called `Network Policies`.
 Select it and you'll see the following: